 Whether you’ve lived in New Zealand all your life, are a short term resident, or visiting on holiday you have to visit Queenstown at least once.

 There is a good reason why it is known as the adventure capital of the world.
-Not only is there a vast array of crazy, adrenaline-filled attractions to do here, but it’s one of the best places in the whole of New Zealand for hiking.
+Not only is there a vast array of crazy, adrenaline-filled attractions to do here, but it’s one of the best places in the whole of New Zealand with plenty of day hikes on offer.

 1. Queenstown Hill